+(4 Years)

+FIRST YEAR

+January or June Session

+MWS 50 I A Biblical Theology of Worship

+THIRD YEAR

+Third January or June Session

+MWS 503 Contextualization, Spirituality & Christian Worship

+MWS 601

+Ministry Internship

+Entrance Requirements

+Students applying for the Master of Worship Studies must have 1) a bachelor's degree and 2) a ministry in the local church or Christian organization (does not need to be a paid position).
-Send the following to:

-Director of Enrollment Management The Robert E. Webber Institute for Worship Studies 151 Kingsley Ave.
-Orange Park, FL 32073
+Send the following to: Director of Enrollment Management The Robert E. Webber Institute for Worship Studies 151 Kingsley Ave.
+Orange Park, FL 32073 SECOND YEAR

+Second January or June Session

+MWS 502 History of Christian Worship

+FOURTH YEAR

+Fourth January or June Session

+MWS 504 Cross-Cultural Perspectives in Christian Worship

+MWS 601 Ministry Internship

-- 1. A statement of 300 words or less indicating how you believe you would profit from being a part of this academic program. - 2.
-A letter of recommendation from your pastor, or another leader in Christian ministry who knows you well. - 3.
-A letter of recommendation from a colleague or a ministry partner. - 4.
-Official copies of your undergraduate and master's degree transcripts sent from the degree granting institution. - 5.
-A completed application form (see p.
-63 or apply online at www.iws.edu). - 6.
-A non-refundable application fee of \$50.00. - 7.
-ESL students may need to submit a passing TOEFL score.
+- 1. A statement of 300 words or less indicating how you believe you would profit from being a part of this academic program.

+- 2. A letter of recommendation from your pastor or another leader in Christian ministry who knows you well.

+- 3. A letter of recommendation from a colleague or a ministry partner.

+- 4. Official copy of your undergraduate degree transcript sent from the degree granting institution.

+- 5. A completed application form (see p.
+63 or apply online at www.iws.edu).

+- 6. A non-refundable application fee of \$50.00.

+- 7. ESL students may need to submit a passing TOEFL score.
 Contact the admissions office for details.

+Second Term/Either January or June Session

+MWS 502

-Master of Worship Studies
+History of Christian Worship

+Non-degree Program

-Description of the Master of Worship Studies Degree
+Advanced Graduate Certificate of Worship Studies

+Qualified students who hold a master's degree may enroll in the DWS advanced program as non-degree students.
+Upon successful completion of the four core courses they will receive an Advanced Graduate Certificate of Worship Studies (AGCWS) without having to take the Thesis/Project course.